 Biography

-Max is a Senior Counsel in the firm’s dispute resolution team and has 15 years of experience in the fields of complex fraud litigation, asset recovery, and arbitration.
+Max is a Senior Counsel in the firm’s international dispute resolution team with 16 years’ experience in the fields of complex multi-jurisdictional fraud litigation, asset recovery and arbitration.
+Max leads the firm’s digital assets disputes practice.

-Max also has a deep understanding of the complexities involved in digital asset disputes, having played a pivotal role in the landmark cryptocurrency recovery case, which was the first of its kind before the DIFC Court of Appeal and which is helping to shape the digital assets legal framework in the region.
+Max has a deep understanding of the complexities involved in digital asset disputes having played a pivotal role in the landmark cryptocurrency recovery case, which was the first of its kind before the DIFC Court of Appeal, and which is helping to shape the digital assets legal framework in the region.

-As a founding member of the Middle East chapter of the Crypto Fraud and Asset Recovery network, co-author of the UAE chapter of the Law Review’s Virtual Currency Regulatory Review, and a regular speaker on all aspects of digital assets and fraud, Max is a recognized thought leader in digital asset disputes across the region.
+As a founding member of the Middle East chapter of the Crypto Fraud and Asset Recovery network, co-author of the UAE chapter of LexHost’s Digital Assets Law and Regulations, and a regular speaker on all aspects of digital assets and fraud, Max is a recognized thought leader in digital asset disputes across the region.

-Max’s reputation in the market and his experience of proceedings in the courts of England and Wales, the Cayman Islands, Liechtenstein, Singapore, Tanzania, and the UAE mean that he has a truly international network of contacts.
+Max’s reputation in the market and his experience of proceedings in the courts of the Cayman Islands, England and Wales., Hong Kong, the Isle of Man, Jersey, Liechtenstein, Luxembourg, Singapore, Tanzania and the UAE means that he has a truly international network of contacts.

-Accordingly, Max is regularly approached by financial institutions, virtual asset service providers, venture capital and private equity investors, family offices, tech entrepreneurs, specialist insurers, insolvency practitioners, professional services firms, former colleagues and contacts from law firms in other jurisdictions to assist on matters that touch on all aspects of the digital assets sector, and in relation to claims for fraud and asset recovery where individuals or assets have been traced to the UAE
+Max is regularly approached by financial institutions, virtual asset service providers, venture capital and private equity investors, family offices, tech entrepreneurs, specialist insurers, insolvency practitioners, professional services firms and contacts from law firms in other jurisdictions to assist on matters that touch on all aspects of the digital assets sector, and in relation to claims for fraud and asset recovery where individuals or assets have been traced to the UAE.

 Read More